How to Create a Winning Legal Resume

 Mention Your Tech Skills

 In this age of electronic submissions, it’s tempting to write a simple “my resume is attached” e-mail to prospective employers.
 However, a cover letter is another tool to help sell you as a candidate and set you apart from the sea of applicants.
-A detailed cover letter that sells your skills and outlines how you fit the position will encourage the employer to give your resume a glance (this cover letter template can help).
+A detailed cover letter that sells your skills and outlines how you fit the position will encourage the employer to give your resume a glance.